grafana/agent/docs/sources/flow/concepts/modules.md

 # Classic modules (deprecated)

 {{< admonition type="caution" >}}
 Modules were redesigned in v0.40 to simplify concepts.
-This section outlines the original modules design prior to v0.40.
+This section outlines the design of the original modules prior to v0.40.
 Classic modules are scheduled to be removed in the release after v0.40.
 {{< /admonition >}}